-- 1. Mutual consent and agreement for termination by the student teacher, cooperating school, and University Supervisor for reasons of illness, injury or other unforeseen problem. - 2.
-Failure by the student teacher to establish and maintain a satisfactory performance level in classroom instruction and management. - 3.
-Failure by the student teacher to abide by the policies of the cooperating school. - 4.
-Unprofessional conduct toward school personnel or students. - 5.
-Failure to adhere or comply to Texas Professional Code of Ethics for Teachers
+Mutual consent and agreement for termination by the clinical teacher, cooperating school, and University Supervisor for reasons of illness, injury or other unforeseen problem.
+Failure by the clinical teacher to establish and maintain a satisfactory performance level in classroom instruction and management.

+3. Failure by the clinical teacher to abide by the policies of the cooperating school.

+4. Unprofessional conduct toward school personnel or students.

+5. Failure to adhere or comply with Texas Professional Code of Ethics for Teachers